 A molten salt reactor also converts heat to electricity, but in this case the fuel does not come in the form of pellets.
 Instead, the fuel is dissolved into a liquid salt mixture, at high temperature (450-750 oC).
 The energy from the splitting of uranium atoms is used to directly heat up the molten salt.
 The hot salt is then used to boil water for electricity, or to deliver the heat to nearby industrial processes.
-Immediate benefit of this is a higher efficiency of electricity production (because the efficiency scales with temperature).
-In addition, the reactor is operated at much lower pressure than NPPs which improves safety and reduces costs.
+Immediate benefits of this is a higher efficiency of electricity production (because the efficiency scales with temperature).
+Besides this the reactor is operated at much lower pressure then NPPs which improves safety and reduces costs.

 ‘Thorium’ is not a type of nuclear reactor (nuclear power plant), but a type of reactor fuel.
 A thorium reactor is simply any nuclear reactor that uses thorium as its fuel.
 Most reactors running today are optimized for uranium, not thorium.
 This means that they are not as efficient as they can be in extracting energy from thorium.

 The most promising ways to use thorium are by building a Molten Salt Reactor (see questions 2 and 3) or perhaps by adding thorium to High Temperature Reactor (HTR) fuel.
 Most people, when talking about ‘Thorium Reactors’ actually mean ‘Thorium Molten Salt Reactor’.